-- Dynamics GP ‘System’ password (not really an account)
+- Dynamics GP ‘System’ Password

 SA – SQL Server System Administrator Account

 Microsoft Dynamics GP uses application-based security.
-When the SQL Server Database Engine is installed for hosting the Dynamics GP SYSTEM and COMPANY databases – it’s internal Server Authentication mode is set to what is called ‘SQL Server and Windows Authentication mode’ (sometimes called ‘Mixed Mode’ security) – which allows NT Security for certain forms of SQL data access and application-based security for Dynamics GP user accounts.
+When the SQL Server Database Engine is installed for hosting the Dynamics GP SYSTEM and COMPANY databases – its internal Server Authentication mode is set to what is called ‘SQL Server and Windows Authentication mode’ (sometimes called ‘Mixed Mode’ security) – which allows NT Security for certain forms of SQL data access and application-based security for Dynamics GP user accounts.
 This is a prerequisite setting for hosting the Dynamics GP environment on your SQL Installation.

 When the SQL Server Database Engine is installed –a System Administrator account called ‘SA’ is implemented with a password supplied by the installer.
 The SA account has the highest privileges for administering the SQL Server environment – and in general should only be used for that purpose.